jakub-podolak/jakub-podolak.github.io/blogposts/uq.md

 In particular, easy-to-use methods like **Verbalized Confidence**, where a model explicitly states its certainty (e.g., "I'm 80% sure"), might seem appealing but could be unreliable or overly confident in some contexts.
 This work aims to systematically assess when and why these discrepancies occur, providing insights into the practical use of uncertainty quantification methods.

 This blog post explores why and when certain UQ methods succeed or fail.
 Gaining this understanding is crucial not only for building safer AI systems but also for deepening our knowledge of how these powerful models behave and when we can trust them.
+Furthermore, it explores how Test Time Compute techniques ([Snell et al. 2024]) - that is methods that rely on longer model inference via extensive sampling or reasoning - impact models confidence assessment, providing valuable insights about these upcoming methods.

 <figure style="text-align: center; margin-bottom: 20px; margin-top: 4em">
   <img src="/assets/images/semantic_discrepancies.png" alt="Discrepancy between UQ methods" style="max-width: 500px; width: 100%;">